Seeding data

 Taking database snapshots

-keel seed snapshot
+keel db snapshot

 Best practices